better-internet/radworks-docs/docs/understanding-radicle/faq.md

 has designed trust into the core of the protocol.

 ## How does Radicle interact with Git?
 Radicle Link — the protocol that powers the Radicle network is built on Git.
-It basically uses Git as a database.
-This means everything is stored in a single Git monorepo that is read and written from via the Upstream client.
+All Radicle data is stored in a single Git monorepo on your machine that is read and written from via the Upstream client.
 To read more about Radicle's Git Implementation, see [How it Works][hw].

 ## How is Radicle licensed?